M41 Walker Bulldog: Taiwan

 The Republic of China Army (ROCA) began receiving M41A3s as military aid from the US in 1958.
 The ROCA once had 700 M41s in various configurations in service.
 Those in front-line service received heavy upgrades and were redesignated M41D; the non-upgraded M41A3s were relegated to training and reserve roles.
 In February 2022, the ROCA announced it would be retiring its remaining M41A3s, although the M41D would remain in service.

 Uruguay

 Uruguay embarked on a significant revitalization campaign for its armored corps in 1981, purchasing 20 FN-4RM/62F light armored cars and 22 M41A1 Walker Bulldog tanks from Belgium.
 The tanks underwent a significant rebuild prior to their export, including the installation of new armor plate by a German contractor, and replacement of the turret armament with a 90 mm Cockerill Mk.
 IV cannon and an FN MAG co-axial machine gun, respectively.
 The new cannon fired fin-stabilized high explosive anti-tank (HEAT) and high explosive squash head (HESH) shells.
 These M41s were designated M41A1U and were retrofitted with diesel engines by a Brazilian firm in 1991.
-In 2018, an additional 25 M41C were received from Brazil.